 It is really important to pin not only your own product pins but other pins to your boards.
 This is called repining.
 Like everything else in social media marketing, it is driven by popularity and algorithms.
 Pinterest rewards pinners that continually repin popular pins that other people like and repin to their boards.
 It is a bit like a ripple affect.
 The more people repining your pins, the more your pins and boards show up in searches and the more chance someone has to discover you and click on the link in your profile.

 You can use pinning tools like Tailwind (sign up for a free trial), but for me I like to do manual pinning.
 In my opinion it is important to know exactly the type of pins that are being pinned to my boards and the time they are being pinned.
 It doesn’t take too long.
-Each time I list a new item in my Etsy store I pin it.
+Each time I list a new item in my Etsy or Ebay store I pin it.
 I also spend a few times a day visiting Pinterest to discover other popular pins to repin to my boards.
 Each time I visit Pinterest I would probably repin 5 pins at a time.

 BUILD YOUR PROFILE